djgrant/react-quest/README.md

 redux-quest was inspired by a few projects in particular:
 - [Relay](https://facebook.github.io/relay/), which first introduced the idea of colocating data queries and components
-- [Apollo](http://dev.apollodata.com/), whose React client proved the versatility of redux as a local cache and also inspired the idea of using resolvers (albeit in a different fashion) to abstract the data fetching mechanics
+- [Apollo](http://dev.apollodata.com/), whose React client proved the versatility of redux as a local cache and that data requirements can be resolved server by recursing the react tree
 - [react-jobs](https://github.com/ctrlplusb/react-jobs), which influenced the design of the quest HOC API